The Bush Budget: Deficits Aren't The Problem

 Since Bill Clinton excluded what he called "the left" from his administration in the 1990s, Democrats, in one of the great role reversals of American political history, have become the party of balanced budgets and debt reduction.

-Now it's Democrats who proclaim that budget deficits drive up interest rates and "crowd out" private investment, as government borrowing competes with private investment for a fixed supply of loanable funds.
-There certainly are times when this can happen--when an economy is operating at or near full employment, with no reserves of labor and industrial capacity to spare, but not during recessions like the one from which we have yet to emerge.
+Now it's Democrats who proclaim that budget deficits drive up interest rates and "crowd out" private investment.
+There certainly are times when this can happen-when an economy is operating at or near full employment, with no reserves of labor and industrial capacity to spare, but not during recessions like the one from which we have yet to emerge.
 In some periods when federal deficits swelled, interest rates even declined, as during the 1980s.
-Rates have also fallen over the past 12 to 18 months, as the budget shifted from surplus back into deficit.

-Current deficits, especially when unemployment is high and business investment lagging, are fiscally sound, and they shift no debt burden nor any tax burdens to future generations.
-In 2013 or 2023, we will deal with the economic and social problems facing us with the resources at our disposal at that time--the labor and capital needed to produce food or medical care or automobiles or, as some may prefer, weapons of mass destruction.
-The size of the national debt, or the Social Security Trust Fund which consists of U.S. government bonds, will have very little, if any, effect on this--the basic question of resource allocation in our society, what we produce and who gets it.
+Current deficits. especially when unemployment is high and business investment lagging, are fiscally sound, and they shift no debt burden nor any tax burdens to future generations.
+In 2013 or 2023, we will deal with the economic and social problems facing us with the resources at our disposal at that time-the labor and capital needed to produce food or medical care or automobiles or, as some may prefer, weapons of mass destruction.

-Big spending increases go to the military and "homeland security," but little new money to anything else.
+Big spending increases go to the military and "homeland security," but little new money, or less, to anything else.
 Education, Housing and Urban Development, the Environmental Protection Agency, and Transportation receive increases of 1 percent or less, not enough to keep up with inflation.
-Actual cutbacks are imposed upon International Assistance, Amtrak, rural development, family literacy and vocational education, public housing revitalization, Medicaid, grants for municipalities to hire more police officers and administer juvenile justice programs, among scores of other items.
+Actual cutbacks are imposed upon Amtrak, International Assistance, Medicaid, grants for municipalities to hire more police officers and administer juvenile justice programs, among many other items.

-A $304 billion deficit would be exceedingly small if it were spent on social and economic reform--starting with a national health insurance program to cover everyone from birth to death.
-The best way to start paying for it would be to slash U.S. military spending--which would also be the greatest single step toward assuring peace and security for all the world's people, including ourselves.
-A theme to promote in the demonstrations against another Bush war, sure to come.
+A $304 billion deficit would be exceedingly small if it were spent on social and economic reform-starting with a national health insurance program to cover everyone from birth to death.
+The best way to pay for something like that would be by reducing U.S. military spending-which would also be the greatest single step we could take toward assuring peace and security for all the world's people, including ourselves.